 IF CONTACT #2 THEN

-Take notes during your conversation.
+Take notes dur te notes during your conversation.

-Let the person know you are responding to a late return or check-in by the individuals designated on the Float Plan.
+to a late re rson know you are responding eturn or check-in by the s designated on the Float Plan.

-Answers phone Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.
+Answers phone to, or anyone recently he Determine if the person you are talking to, or anyone else at that location, has recently had contact with anyone on the vessel, and when and where that contact occurred.
+Are you still concerned about the safety or welfare of any persons on board the vessel?

-Are you still concerned about the safe or welfare of any persons on board th vessel?
+or welfare

 IF THEN

 Yes Continue with Step 6.

-No STOP.
+No STOP .
 No further action is required.

 Does not answer phone Continue with Step 6.